lisasmolkin/website/index.md

 A live internet portal to these things:

-- In an instant Paradise turns to an active volcano scene turns to hell.
+- In an instant Paradise turns to an active volcano scene turns to Hell.
 That’s what it is to be human.
 Experiencing life through sensation and emotion; every moment is an unending.

 - Indoor playground sensory experiences help in getting in touch with ancestors.
 Do they even like me?